 - Lonely Girl returns to the site on this original Liberty Turquoise Mono pressing with INCREDIBLE Shootout Winning Triple Plus (A+++) sound or close to it from start to finish

 - The vinyl is fairly quiet for Liberty in 1956, with only one minor pressing bubble to mar this otherwise well-cared-for copy

-- Julie is in the room with you – intimate, breathy and Tubey Magical like practically nothing you’ve ever heard
+- Julie is in the room with you – her voice is intimate, breathy and Tubey Magical like practically nothing you’ve ever heard

 - If you’re a fan of Miss London’s, or vintage Pop and Jazz Vocals in general, this 1956 release belongs in your collection

 After hearing this amazing copy in our shootout we felt that it might be a bit too noisy to list, but another scrub cleaned it up nicely and now it’s about typical for an exceptionally clean copy of the album.
 No marks play — the noise one hears is mostly just the vinyl of the day.

 I bought this very record in 1998.
 It took me close to twenty years to be able to clean it and play it right!

 This side had breathy resolution that was hard to believe, along with size and immediacy that no other side of any copy could touch.
 It’s much richer and tubier than any other we played.
 Phenomenal.